Finite-dimensional monomial algebras are determined by their automorphism group: Introduction

 Note that the assumptions in \cref{thm main} are indeed natural and to some extent necessary.
-Indeed, as we will see in \cref{example finiteness}, finiteness is a necessary condition since $\KK[x]$, which is not finite, has the same automorphism group as $\KK[x]/(x^3)$, which is a finite monomial algebra.
-Now, monomial algebras are always local, while finite algebras are always semi-local (i.e.~they have finitely many maximal ideals), so the reduction to the local case is not very restrictive.
-But it is also necessary since, as we will show in \cref{example local}, $\KK[x]/(x^3)\oplus\KK[y]/(y^3)$ is a finite (not local) algebra that has the same automorphism group as $\KK[x,y]/(x^2,y^2)$, which is finite and monomial.
-The hypothesis on the residue field is also natural since the $\overline{\KK}$-algebra obtained after base change to an algebraic closure $\overline{\KK}$ of $\KK$ will be local if and only if its residue field was indeed $\KK$ and not a finite extension.
+Indeed, as we will see in \cref{example finiteness}, finite dimensionality is a necessary condition since $\KK[x]$, which is not finite-dimensional, has the same automorphism group as $\KK[x]/(x^3)$, which is a finite-dimensional monomial algebra.
+Now, monomial algebras are always local, while finite-dimensional algebras are always semi-local (i.e.~they have finitely many maximal ideals), so the reduction to the local case is not very restrictive.
+But this locality assumption is also necessary since, as we will show in \cref{example local}, $\KK[x]/(x^3)\oplus\KK[y]/(y^3)$ is a finite-dimensional (not local) algebra that has the same automorphism group as $\KK[x,y]/(x^2,y^2)$, which is finite-dimensional and monomial.
+The hypothesis on the residue field is also natural since the $\overline{\KK}$-algebra obtained after base change to an algebraic closure $\overline{\KK}$ of $\KK$ will be local if and only if its residue field was $\KK$ itself rather than a nontrivial finite extension of $\KK$.
 Moreover, the hypothesis is moot when $\KK$ is algebraically closed, which is most certainly the case of interest here.

 The only hypothesis that seems really restrictive is the one on the dimension of $\M/\M^2$.
 However, if we look at these algebras geometrically, they represent zero-dimensional schemes (and more precisely, just a point) with a rich infinitesimal structure.
 In particular, the vector space $\M/\M^2$ corresponds to the cotangent space of the scheme, and hence gives an idea of the dimension of the infinitesimal geometric object being studied.
 In that sense, restricting oneself to objects ``of the same infinitesimal dimension'' makes sense.
 It would be interesting however to see if \cref{thm main} extends to the context of ``arbitrary infinitesimal dimension''.
 We have not been able to establish this.\\